binxio/cfn-saml-provider/README.md

 A CloudFormation custom resource provider for adding a SAML identity provider.

 ## Syntax
-To create a SAML provider using your AWS CloudFormation template, use [Custom::SAMLProvider](docs/saml-provider.md):
+To create a SAML provider using your AWS CloudFormation template, use a [Custom::SAMLProvider](docs/saml-provider.md) resource with reference to the metadata URL:

 ```yaml
   SAMLProvider: